How to train a dog with separation anxiety (step by step)

 Mild cases: 4–8 weeks of consistent work.
 Moderate cases: 3–6 months.
 Severe cases: 6 months to over a year, usually alongside medication.
 Progress is nonlinear – expect plateaus and occasional setbacks.

-Can I do this training while still going to work?
+Can I do separation anxiety training while still going to work?

-It’s hard.
+It’s difficult.
 Real-world absences where the dog panics actively work against training.
 If possible, arrange a pet sitter or daycare during working hours.
-If that’s not feasible, a CSAT can help you design a protocol around your actual schedule.
+A certified separation anxiety trainer (CSAT) can help design a protocol around your actual schedule.

 Only if your dog was already comfortable with a crate before the anxiety developed.
-For most dogs with separation anxiety, a crate becomes a trap – they injure themselves trying to escape.
-A dog-proofed room or free range of a safe area is usually more appropriate.
+For most dogs with separation anxiety, a crate becomes a trap and they injure themselves trying to escape.
+A dog-proofed room is usually more appropriate.

-How do I know if my dog is making progress?
+How do I know if my dog is making progress in training?

 Progress is measured by threshold extension — the point at which distress begins is getting later and later.
 Track it with camera footage: note the first stress signal timestamp each session.
 If that number is moving forward week over week, training is working.